 This course will introduce the use of informatics in nursing and financial management as it relates to nursing practice.
 Nursing informatics encompasses computerized technology, information systems, and nursing science to support the exchange of information needed in health care.
 Basic financial management concepts will be applied to nursing practice.
-NSG 411 may be taken with NSG 416.
+NSG 101, NSG 404 (NSG 404 may be taken with NSG 416).
 Mode of delivery: web-based.
 3 lecture hours.
+Fall, Spring, and Summer semesters.

-NSG 418 Introduction to Research (3 cr)
+NSG 418 Research and Evidence Based Practice (3 cr)

 This course introduces students to research as the foundation for evidence-based practice.
-PREREQUISITES: STA 330.
+PREREQUISITES: NSG 131, NSG 404 (NSG 404 may be taken with NSG 418), STA 165 or STA 330.
 Mode of delivery: web-based.
 3 lecture hours.
+Fall and Summer semesters.